python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 The Python bot is tightly coupled with the Python Discord server, so to have a functional version of the bot you need a server with channels it can use.
 It's possible to set the bot to use a single channel for all cogs, but that will cause extreme spam and will be difficult to work with.

 You can start your own server and set up channels as you see fit, but for your convenience we have a template for a development server you can use: [https://discord.new/zmHtscpYN9E3](https://discord.new/zmHtscpYN9E3).
-Keep in mind that this is not a mirror of the Python server, and is a reduced version for testing purposes.
+Keep in mind that this is not a mirror of the Python server, but a reduced version for testing purposes.
 A lot of the channels in the Python server were merged.

 ---